top of page

 Take back your control!

-I hope you enjoy starting your journey for a healthier and vitalised New You as much as I did twelve years ago.
-For any questions on heart health, before you supplement on poor quality tablets or to book a free wellness evaluation, please make an appointment and get Your heart healthy for a younger and healthier You.
+I hope you enjoy starting your journey for a healthier and vitalised New You as much as I did in 2009.
+For any questions on heart health, good quality supplements or book a free wellness evaluation, please make an appointment and get Your heart healthy for a younger and healthier You.

 Call Dr. Siobhan (PhD) on 0876524623.